i2p/i2p.www/i2p2www/spec/plugin.rst

 * See [ZZZ-16]_ for info on generating signing keys and generating/verifying keys and sud files.

+* See [ZZZ-1473]_ for info on generating signing keys and generating/verifying keys for su3 files.

 * All config files must be UTF-8.